 Truck driver logbook – Truck drivers are required by law to log their hours behind the wheel and document break periods.
 This is for the purpose of adhering to federal hours of service regulations that govern how long a truck driver can safely remain on the road without taking a break.

 In addition to physical evidence that your lawyer will introduce at trial, you also need to prepare for who will testify.
 In most truck crash cases, it is commonplace to hire an expert witness.
 An expert witness is someone with a particular expertise who can help a jury better understand an important, but complicated, aspect of your case.
 For example, you may hire an expert in the trucking industry to explain the steps truckers should take to navigate a steep curve.

-At Munley Law, we know choosing a lawyer can feel intimidating.
-A lot of law firms talk the talk.
-For those reasons, we let our client testimonials and our client results do the talking for us.
+At Munley Law Personal Injury Attorneys, we know choosing a lawyer can feel intimidating.
+A lot of law firms talk the talk; we prefer to let our client testimonials and our client results do the talking for us.
 To learn more about the record-breaking millions we win for our clients and how we can win big for you, call, text, message, or chat us.
 Today and every day, the consultation is always 100% free.